 Depending on the countries you’re traveling in by RV or van, you may not be able to sleep anywhere.
-In Spain it is quite difficult to find a nice place and let you stay overnight, and almost impossible to camp for free.
+For example, it is quite difficult to find a nice place in Spain and let you stay overnight, and almost impossible to camp for free.

 My recommendation is to get an app like park4night (It’s the one we use) to find places to spend the night in Europe.

 In many cases, you will be able to filter by the type of area you are looking for, free, with services, camping, etc. You’ll be able to see the ratings of other vans that passed before you and choose the one you like the most.